openid/fapi/FAPI_1.0/openid-financial-api-part-2-1_0.md

 ## 8.10 Multiple clients sharing the same key

-The use of [RFC8705] for client authentication and sender constraining access tokens brings significant security benefits over the use of shared secrets.
-However in some deployments the certificates used for [RFC8705] are issued by a certificate authority at an organization level rather than a client level.
+The use of [RFC 8705] for client authentication and sender constraining access tokens brings significant security benefits over the use of shared secrets.
+However in some deployments the certificates used for [RFC 8705] are issued by a certificate authority at an organization level rather than a client level.
 In such situations it may be common for an organization with multiple clients to use the same certificates (or certificates with the same DN) across clients.
 Implementers should be aware that such sharing means that a compromise